knowink-dev/epulse-dev-challenge/README.md

 election and allows for filtering by the provisional flag.

 Spend the most time getting the core relationships set up and tested correctly versus time on visual styling and stylesheets.
+Please do take a few minutes and answer the questions found in QUESTIONS.md.

 ## Getting Started